Investors who are interested in opening companies in the Isle of Man can receive specialized assistance from our team of local incorporation experts.

 - open a bank account in the Isle of Man.

 Even if the offshore company is registered in the Isle of Man, its activities cannot be undertaken here.
 Our local advisors can assist businessmen who want to open non-resident Isle of Man bank accounts.

-The company details can be changed after registration by filling in the appropriate forms.
+The company details can be changed after the Isle of Man company registration process, by filling in the appropriate forms.
 The registered office and the details of the directors and secretary can be changed (when they are appointed or resign).
 Certain fees apply for these changes and they are higher if more than three months pass between the time the date occurs and the date at which the change is registered.

 The following video presented by our agents summarizes the advantages of opening an offshore company in the Isle of Man:

 Making changes to existing businesses in the Isle of Man

 Investors who open or purchase a company in the Isle of Man are expected to follow through with the registration requirements but will also need to pay attention to any other subsequent changes, as they may occur during the life of the company.

 Any change in the company details or the business in which it is engaged in will be noticed to the authorities.
 This is a step during which our team of Isle of Man company formation agents is ready to help.
 Foreign investors who need assistance for these mandatory steps, and who cannot be present in the country when the due date for reporting the change takes place, can reach out to our agents for complete assistance and representation.
 Below, we list some of the situations in which companies in the Isle of Man are required to report changes:

 - the company officer is changed: this can be a new director or a secretary; nevertheless, whenever one of the company officers changes, this is to be reported through a special Form N.

 - the registered office changes: having a registered office on the island is mandatory for resident companies; if this address changes, the company officers need to notify this change within one month.